Funding and the levy

 - the transfer is limited to 10% of the value in the Apprenticeship Service account (ie the English value plus the 10% top-up – so removing the proportion for Wales/Scotland and NI).

-- the funds once transferred cannot be refunded.
+- the funds can't be refunded once transferred.

 - the receiving employer has to enter the apprentices details and have an account on the apprenticeship service.